jonathanharrell/hiq/README.md

 @import 'node_modules/hiq/hiq.min.css';
 ```

-Or the versions with custom properties intact, so you can override with your own values and do cool things like theme switching (RECOMMENDED):
+Or the version with custom properties intact, so you can override with your own values and do cool things like theme switching (RECOMMENDED):

 ```html
 <link rel="stylesheet" href="node_modules/hiq/hiq.css">